 An expected game between high-powered football offenses instead became one that hinged on defense.

 Visiting Lakes showed its mettle in a 24-0 victory over Mt.
-Spokane Saturday afternoon at Joe Albi Stadium to advance to the State 3A football semifinals.
+Spokane Saturday afternoon at Albi Stadium to advance to the State 3A semifinals against Liberty (Issaquah).

 The Lancers (12-0) shut down the Wildcats (10-2), most conspicuously when they stopped Colten Williams short of the goal on the final play of the half, a run up the middle from the 3-yard line.

-That play defined the day for Mt.
-Spokane whose offense abetted the Lancer defensive caused by misfiring game long.
+That play defined the day for the Wildcats, whose offense abetted the Lancers’ defensive cause by misfiring all game.

-Wildcats quarterback Travis Ward overthrew his targets often completing just 12 of 31 passes.
+Mt.
+Spokane quarterback Travis Ward, perhaps a victim of too much adrenaline, often overthrew his targets and completed just 12 of 31 passes.
 He was intercepted twice.

-When Williams fumbled on the second play following intermission at his 17, the first of two in the game, the die was cast.
-Division I recruite Sione Potoa’e, who later would be ejected for unsportsmanlike conduct, recovered the football and Teddy Cotton scored on fourth down of a game Mt.
+When Williams fumbled on the second play following intermission at the Wildcats’ 17 – the first of two in the game – the die was cast.
+Division I recruit Sione Potoa’e, who later would be ejected for unsportsmanlike conduct, recovered the football and Teddy Cotton scored on fourth down during a Mt.
 Spokane defensive stand.

-With the passing game sputtering, the Wildcats were relegated to the run and while it had its moments thanks to good field position and a number of major Lancers penalties, it wasn’t nearly enough.
+With the passing game sputtering, the Wildcats were relegated to the run.
+While the rushing game had its moments, thanks to good field position and a number of major Lancers penalties, it wasn’t nearly enough.